Composition and arranging techniques from Grand Union Orchestra composer/director Tony Haynes

 under the direction of Grand Union’s composer/director Tony Haynes (piano, trombone).

-Trading Roots workshops have two purposes: to develop the skills and enjoyment of participants, regardless of age, level of skill or cultural backround; and to increase the breadth and understanding of audiences, particularly those who might not otherwise take part in or attend such events.
+Workshops have two purposes: to develop the skills and enjoyment of participants, regardless of age, level of skill or cultural backround; and to increase the breadth and understanding of audiences, particularly those who might not otherwise take part in or attend such events.

-Workshops are wholly practical and creative.
+They are wholly practical and creative.
 Besides being centred on the world music styles represented by the Grand Union musicians, for more experienced musicians especially they will also explore improvisation in a novel and inspiring way, eg: